About the Observatory

 When Poland regained its independence, there were three astronomy centers, in Warsaw, in Kraków and in Lvov.
 In the 1920's, Poznań Observatory was founded as well as a new Vilnius Observatory.
 All the observatories were built in large towns which meant that as the towns developed, the conditions for conducting astronomical observations worsened, because clear and dark sky is essential for observations.

-The first proposal to establish an observatory in a place with good climate came from Professor Tadeusz Banachiewicz, then director of the Kraków Observatory.
+The first proposal to establish an observatory in a place with better climatic conditions came from Professor Tadeusz Banachiewicz, then director of the Kraków Observatory.
 His efforts led to the establishment of an observatory at Lubomir (922 m above sea level) in the Lysina range not far from Myslenice.
 The observatory had two small refractors (diameters of the objectives: 135 and 76 mm), through which visual observations of the variable stars were carried out.
 The observatory at Lubomir became famous after the discovery of two comets in 1925 and 1936.
-The observatory was burnt down in 1944 during fighting over the Myslenice territory.
+It was destroyed in 1944.

 On July 29, 1938, a large meteorological-astronomical observatory was opened on the peak of Pop Ivan (2022 m above sea level) in Czarnohora (East Carpathians).
 An astrograph (a telescope specifically built for photographing the sky) with a 330 mm objective was brought from England and installed.
 However, soon after, in September 1939, the work of the observatory was interrupted by the invasion of the Red Army.
 This left the building in ruins from which it never recovered.